 Another advantage is related to the connections needed between the driving module and the vehicle: suspension interface, coolant in/out, current three phase cables.

-Although the In-Wheel Motor already has a stator and a rotor respectively on the inner and the outer part, it is not possible to maintain this layout for the braking system, because the magnetic effect of the coil is more influent on the inside of the windings than outside, so in order to create the more efficient structure from an electro-magnetic point of view, another external stator is needed.
+Although the In-Wheel Motor already has a stator and a rotor respectively on the inner and the outer part, it is not possible to maintain this layout for the braking system, because the magnetic effect of the coil is more influent on the inside of the windings than outside, so to create the more efficient structure from an electro-magnetic point of view, another external stator is needed.

 For this reason, the main components needed are: